-However, there are times that I’m completely surprised when I calculate calories for you, and what I thought would be a skinny recipe, turns out to be a treat.
+However, there are times that I’m completely surprised when I calculate calories for you, and what I thought would be a skinny recipe for energy bars, turns out to be a treat.

 Thus was the case with this homemade energy bar recipe inspired by Recipe Girl.

 I thought Recipe Girl’s idea of using pitted prunes as a sweetener was genius – a natural sweetener with loads of fiber – but that’s where our energy bar recipes parted ways.

 Quinoa was my grain of choice, along with dark chocolate, peanuts and peanut butter.
 I believe the peanut butter and chocolate is where my energy bars bars took a not-so-calorie-friendly turn.

 My estimated 150 calorie healthy snack, was now a 250 calorie treat.